Never Give Up

 Today we are going to think a bit more about this quote and what it means for our learning.
 We’ll also make motivational cards or posters to put on our refrigerators or bulletin boards at home.

-- The teacher should write the quote “The only things you can fail at are the things you give up on” up on the board.
-Alternately, he/she could give each student a index card or a half sheet of paper with the quote typed up on it.
+- The teacher should write the quote “The only things you can fail at are the things you give up on” up on the board or on your shared online platform.

 - Discuss the quote using a Think-Pair-Share format: